nasa/Transform-to-Open-Science/tops_faq.md

 In terms of activities related to NASA’s <a href = "https://science.nasa.gov/open-science">Open-Source Science Initiative</a>, <a href = "https://science.nasa.gov/science-red/s3fs-public/atoms/files/Scientific%20Information%20policy%20SPD-41.pdf">Science Mission Directorate</a> (SMD) Policy Document (SPD-41) consolidates existing guidance for the openness and accessibility of data, software, papers, and ancillary information resulting from SMD-funded efforts

   <h4>What is the first step to getting involved with open science?</h4>
  The first step is to support open-source science efforts within your communities.
 The <a href = "https://the-turing-way.netlify.app/welcome">Turing Way</a> is a community-driven guide that provides more details on how to design open projects.
-TOPS is developing an open science curriculum that will become available in late 2022.
+TOPS is developing an open science curriculum that will become available in late 2023.
 The <a href ="https://en.unesco.org/science-sustainable-future/open-science/recommendation">UNESCO recommendations</a> have detailed definitions and suggestions on areas of action to support open science.

   <h4>What incentives and disincentives are being used to encourage open science?</h4>
  NASA awards funding based on the strength of the scientific ideas and the ability to advance those for societal benefit.
-Traditionally, the enterprise has awarded individuals, but without a focus on openness; incentives have been based on publishing papers in big-release journals.
-However, NASA will take the next year to shift incentive structures from what they have been in the past, to include incentivizing open science activities (eg. collaborations, team-building, open data, open software, and open-access publications).
-This shift requires NASA to engage with professional organizations, academia, etc. to make it happen and be appropriately recognized.
-It is important to note that this shift is not automatic but rather will require some experimentation to see what works and what does not.
-It is also imperative that NASA get feedback from the community to ensure the effectiveness and efficiency of its OSS efforts.
+Traditionally, the agency has awarded individuals, but without a focus on openness; incentives have been based on publishing papers in big-release journals.
+However, in 2023, NASA shifted incentive structures from to include incentivizing open science activities (eg. collaborations, team-building, open data, open software, and open-access publications).
+As of 2023, all NASA ROSES solicitations now require an Open Data and Management Plan as part of the application for funding.

   <h4>How do I know that my code will not be taken without proper attribution?</h4>
  One of the principles of open science is proper attribution of previous work, collaborations, and knowledge used from various sources.
 Making your code open, appropriately licenced, and assigning it a DOI will help researchers track code being developed.
 The open development of code should make it easier to identify when people aren’t properly attributing their work.

   <h4>Can you recommend some resources to help people develop their research using open science principles?</h4>
 One of the goals of TOPS is to develop resources to help researchers, organizations, and citizen scientists do their work using open science practices and principles.
-TOPS is developing an open science curriculum that will become available in late 2022. <a href = "https://nasa.github.io/Transform-to-Open-Science/signup/">Please sign up for our newsletter to receive the latest updates!</a>.
+TOPS is developing an open science curriculum that will become available in late 2023. <a href = "https://nasa.github.io/Transform-to-Open-Science/signup/">Please sign up for our newsletter to receive the latest updates!</a>.

   <h4>How can I advocate for open science?</h4>
 A few ways to get started are: Make data non-proprietary and available in an open repository; Provide datasets in standardized formats and assign them DOIs; Develop open-source software and code, using best practices and rigorous version control, so that people can reuse it; Support community development and encourage reuse; Publish in open-access journals; Actively engage the public through storytelling (blogging, social media), hack-a-thons, and citizen science; and cite your data, software, and documentation.